What is Transpersonal

 Spiritual can be interpreted in many different ways.
 From my perspective, spirituality is very distinct from religion and it is not about following a specific doctrine.
 It is about the awareness and connection with something greater than our individual self.

 This connection can and is experienced by people in many different ways.
-It might be through music, connection with nature, dance, spiritual practice, meditation or engaging in an activity and entering a state of ‘flow’.
+It might be through music, connection with nature, dance, rituals, healing work, yoga, meditation or engaging in an activity and entering a state of ‘flow’.

-An experience of this connection enables us to develop a stronger relationship with our personal and collective values.
-These values have not been ‘chosen’ by us from an outside force (as often happens in religion….) but are values that stem from an experience of an expansive, coherent self that is comparable to unconditional love.
+An experience of this greater connection enables us to develop a stronger relationship with our personal and collective values.
+These are values that stem from an experience of an expansive, coherent self that is comparable to unconditional love.

 This makes spirituality a universal phenomenon and not specific to any particular culture, ethnicity or religion.
-It is my understanding that it is by having a direct experience of the spiritual domain - such as through meditation or other practices - that we are guided towards greater unity and connection with the whole.
-This direct experience is what brings greater healing, wholeness, meaning and purpose.
+It is my understanding that it is by having a direct experience of the spiritual domain that we are guided towards greater unity and connection with the whole.
+This direct experience is what brings greater healing, wholeness, meaning and purpose to our lives.
 So spirituality doesn’t necessarily need to be taught, but it is something that is experienced and then understood universally.

 I think many of the issues children and adults are facing today such as wide-spread depression, anxiety and violence towards ourselves and each other is because of a disconnect from the truth of who we are and from this universal connection that we all share.
 We are taught to value intellect over intuition, we are a world of ‘doing’ rather than ‘being’ and we often make choices based on society's perception of success or achievement rather what actually gives us purpose or meaning.